akshaypozath/faceRecognition/README.md

 -Data Collection: Collected different facial images with the use case being athletes

+-Image Folder Selection: User is prompted to select any image folder of their choosing

 -Embeddings: CLIP model creates both textual (name of athelete) and image embeddings

 -Connection to Vector DB(Faiss): Allows the algorithm to handle much larger datasets as well as finding an efficient and precise prediction